dougbreaux/dougbreaux.github.io/_posts/2020-10-11-Customize-SpringMVC-Jackson.md

 ---
 title: Customizing SpringMVC Jackson Behaviors
-tags: [ spring, springmvc, jackson, json ]
+tags:
+  - spring
+  - springmvc
+  - jackson
+  - json
+published: true
 ---
 These days it seems almost all examples of doing anything with Spring assume Spring Boot, which we're not using.
 So here's my foray into modifying the Jackson `ObjectMapper` that SpringMVC configures and customizes by default.